What is Community Risk Reduction (CRR)?

 As defined in NFPA 1300, Standard on Community Risk Assessment and Community Risk Reduction Plan Development, CRR is a process to identify and prioritize local risks, followed by the integrated and strategic investment of resources to reduce their occurrence and impact.
 In other words, it is a process to help communities find out what their risks are and develop a plan to reduce the risks viewed as high priority.
 The steps involved in the CRR are conducting a Community Risk Assessment (CRA), developing a CRR plan, implementing the plan, and evaluating the plan.

-The CRA is an important first step in the CRR process.
-It is a comprehensive evaluation that identifies, prioritizes, and defines the risks that pertain to the overall community.
-The CRA informs the CRR plan and results in a full understanding of the community’s unique risks, capabilities, and characteristics related to the following profiles:
+The CRA is a comprehensive evaluation that identifies, prioritizes, and defines the risks that pertain to the overall community.
+It is a critical first step in the CRR process and results in a full understanding of the community's unique risks, capabilities, and characteristics.
+For more information on CRR and CRA view the full standard or download our free CRR fact sheet.
+(PDF)

 What Do We Know?
 Marty Ahrens, NFPA (PDF)